-If you haven't connected QBO to Pulse yet and you're on the Plus or Premium plan, you can connect by visiting your Settings, then click "Financial Accounts" in the right sidebar and then click the green "Connect" button.
+If you haven't connected QBO to Pulse yet and you're on the Plus or Premium plan, you can connect by visiting your Settings, then click "Financial Accounts" in the right sidebar and then click the green "Connect to QuickBooks" button.

 After Connecting QBO